Zamiell/jud6s/README.md

 * Basement: #811
 * Cellar: #811

-The changed room is as follows:
+The changed rooms are as follows:
 * Basement: #135, #391, #534, #747

 <br />